 Clarinet is a ’60s-inspired font that works well for logos, branding, merchandise, apparel, flyers, and other retro designs.

 It’s a single-weight font with letters, numbers, punctuation, alternates, and ligatures.

 Free ’60s Fonts

 So far, we’ve looked at more than 30 of the best 1960s fonts available.
-Now, let’s take a look at some of the free ’60s fonts you can download.
+Now, let’s look at some of the free ’60s fonts you can download.
 Keep in mind that many freebies are licensed only for personal use.
-Be charge to check the details before using and free download for a commercial project.
+Check the details before using a free download for a commercial project.

-Gecko Lunch is a nice slanted font that includes both uppercase and lowercase letters.
-It’s a heavy font that is ideal for headlines and other large text.
+Gecko Lunch is a nice slanted font with uppercase and lowercase letters.
+It’s a heavy font ideal for headlines and other large text.

 Chocoladine uses curved capital letters to add style and character.
 It’s free for personal use only.